CSIRO-enviro-informatics/loci.cat/URI-conventions.md

 #### ASGS
 ##### ABS Structures

+The 'ABS Structures' within ASGS are updated for each census - 2011, 2016, 2021 etc.
+Each release is considered to be a new dataset - asgs2011, asgs2016, etc.

 URI | explanation
 --- | ---
 `http://linked.data.gov.au/dataset/asgs2016/meshblock/20675580000` | MB 20675580000 from 2016 ASGS dataset
 `http://linked.data.gov.au/dataset/asgs2011/statisticalarealevel1/20703116718` | SA1 20703116718 from 2011 ASGS dataset
 `http://linked.data.gov.au/dataset/asgs2016/statisticalarealevel1/20703116718` | SA1 20703116718 from 2016 ASGS dataset

-The 'ABS Structures' within ASGS are updated for each census - 2011, 2016, 2021 etc.
-Each release is considered to be a new dataset - asgs2011, asgs2016, etc.

 ##### Non-ABS Structures

+'Non-ABS Structures' are revised more frequently.
+There is a new release of Non-ABS Structures each year, which includes feature-types (entity-types) for which one or more individuals have changed.
+For example, Electoral Districts (EDs) (Commonwealth and State) are in a release if there have been adjustments to boundaries (which is not every year).
+Each new release mentions all individuals of the entity-type, including those that have not changed.

+'Non-ABS Structures' are composed from 'ABS Structures' (usually Meshblocks or SA1s) taken from the most recent release.
+Thus, Non-ABS Structures described between 2011-2015 are composed from asgs2011 ABS Structures, while Non-ABS Structures described between 2016-2020 are composed from asgs2016 ABS Structures

+The Non-ABS stuctures are considered to be from a single dataset 'asgs', with the release date appended to the URI at an entity-level (rather than dataset-level which is used for ABS Structures).

 URI | explanation
 --- | ---